-We collaborated with Robotex India to conduct a robotics workshop at BT Shahani School. which aimed at helping students build their own robotics projects.
-Robotex is a non-profit advancing STEM.
-Robotics and Artificial Intelligence, Machine Learning and IoT to Government Schools in urban tribal and rural areas
+We collaborated with Robotex India to conduct a robotics workshop at BT Shahani School, which aimed at helping students build their own robotics projects.
+Robotex is a non-profit advancing STEM, Robotics and Artificial Intelligence, Machine Learning and IoT to Government Schools in urban, tribal and rural areas.

-76 students from BT Shahani School were trained in developing projects from scratch, and the workshop promoted experiential learning through hands-on activities and institutes - A total of 2.561 students have been supported since 2002 till date.
+76 students from BT Shahani School were trained in developing projects from scratch, and the workshop promoted experiential learning through hands-on activities.